ababol/ScaleWS/doc/README.md

 #### The interfaces
 The Server Backbone Collection has three different 'Network-Views' :

-* The Scale view :
+##### 1. The Scale view :
 This one is use by the Scale.
-It's requested by the scale when there are new data to send.
+It's requested by the scale when there are new data to send.<br/>
 The scale post the data on with a simple HTTP Post request.
 New measures are in JSON.
-So we just keep the data give the correct answer to look like the withings server :
+So we just reply to the Scale with the expected JSON message, it is an emulation of the official Withings server :<br/>
 `app.post('/cgi-bin/measure', this.measure.bind(this));`

-* The API view :
+##### 2. The API view :
-This app provides a simple API REST which give access to the data using JSON.
+This application provides a simple API REST which give access to the data using JSON.
 We can Create/Read/Update/Delete data using this API.
-The action call for the differents routes is defined in the `app/networkView/apiView.js` file.
+The action call for the different routes is defined in the [app/networkView/apiView.js](https://github.com/Fedonono/ScaleWS/blob/master/app/networkView/apiView.js) file.<br/>
+Here is an example:
 ```js
       app.post(path, _.bind(function(req, res){
           httpCallback.call({req : req, res: res},null,this.collection.create(req.body));
       }, this));
 ```
-The default path is `/{MongoDB CollectionName}/[+ {id || category name}]`.
+The default path is `/{MongoDB CollectionName}/[+ {id || category name}]`.<br/>
-What is possible to do :
+What can you do :

-** Add new value : POST on /measure {new model}
+- Add new value : POST on /measure {new model}<br/>

-** Get values : Get on /measure/[id || category]
+- Get values : GET on /measure/[id || category]<br/>

-** Update a value : PUT on /measure {updated model}
+- Update a value : PUT on /measure {updated model}<br/>

-** Delete a value : DEL on /measure/[id] {old model}
+- Delete a value : DEL on /measure/[id] {old model}

-* The Socket view :
+##### 3. The Socket view :
 This server view is used by our client web application.
-It is an interface which let you connect on websocket using the socket.io library.so yu can do CRUD operations by connecting on the good socket namespace and emit a message.
-Differents socket namespaces are `"/read" "/create" "/update" "/delete"`.
+It is an interface which let you connect on websocket using the socket.io library.
+So you can do CRUD operations by connecting on the good socket namespace and emit a message.
+Different socket namespaces are `"/read" "/create" "/update" "/delete"`.
 There is another namespace used to push any modification `"/main"`.

-#### Create a Sensors View
+### Create a Sensors View